 Employment Outlook and Salary Information

-In 2013, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $74,110 for architects.
-The BLS also predicted employment for architects to increase by 17% from 2012-2022, which is faster than average.
+In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $76,100 for architects.
+The BLS also predicted employment for architects to increase by 7% from 2014-2024, which is equal to the average of all occupations.